Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     2. The Ingest Source MUST ensure all objects in a [=Live stream event=] are contained within the configured path.
 Should the Receiving entity receive Media Objects outside of the allowed path, it SHOULD return an HTTP 403 Forbidden response.
     3. For each live stream event, the Ingest Source MUST provide unique paths for the [=Manifest objects=].
 One suggested method of achieving this is to introduce a timestamp of the start of the live stream event in to the manifest path.
 An event is defined by the explicit start and stop of the encoding process.
     4. When receiving objects with the same path as an existing object, the Receiving entity MUST over-write the existing objects with the newer objects of the same path.
     5. The Ingest Source MUST include a number which is monotonically increasing with each new Media Object at the end of Media objects name.
 It MUST be possible to retrieve this numeric suffix via a regular expression.
 A common method is to use the time at which the Media Segment was created divided by the Media object duration.
-Note: to be further disussed
+Note: to be further discussed
-    6. The Ingest Source MUST identify Media objects containing initialization fragments by using either the .init file extension
+    6. The Ingest Source MUST identify Media objects containing initialization fragments by using the .init file extension
     7. The Ingest source MUST include a file extension and a MIME-type for all media objects.
 The following file extensions and mime-types are the ONLY permissible combinations to be used:

 	Table 6 outlines the formats that media and manifest objects are expected to follow based on their file extension.
-Segments may be formatted as MPEG-4 [[!ISOBMFF]] .mp4, .m4v, m4a, CMAF based [[!MPEGCMAF]] for .cmf[v.a.m.t], or [[!MPEGDASH]] for .mpd or HLS [[!RFC8216]] for .m3u8.
-Alternatively .ts based files follow [[!MPEG2TS]].
-Note that MPEG-2 TS is also included for compatiblity with HLS.
+Segments may be formatted as MPEG-4 [[!ISOBMFF]] .mp4, .m4v, m4a, CMAF [[!MPEGCMAF]] .cmf[v.a.m.t], or [!MPEG2TS]] .ts (HLS only).
+Manifests may be formatted as [[!MPEGDASH]] .mpd or HLS [[!RFC8216]] .m3u8.

-   NOTE: using MPEG-2 TS will break consitency with interface 1 which uses CMAF container format structure
+  NOTE: using MPEG-2 TS will break consistency with interface 1 which uses CMAF container format structure

     Table 6:
    <table class="def">